5 Best Family Password Managers in 2025: Secure + Intuitive

 1password.com

-1Password is the most family-friendly password manager in 2024, providing the best combination of security, ease of use, and overall value.
-It has all of the features I expect to see in a premium password manager for families, including bank-grade encryption, two-factor authentication, several sharing options, and a lot more.
+1Password is the most family-friendly password manager in 2025, providing the best combination of security, ease of use, and overall value.
+It has everything I expect to see in a premium password manager for families, including excellent mobile apps that everyone can use, accessible customer support for beginners, several sharing options, and a lot more.

-Getting started with 1Password is so simple — even my non-techy parents managed to create a 1Password account on their own, and they had no trouble understanding and using all of its features.
+Getting started with 1Password is simple — even my non-techy parents managed to create a 1Password account, and they had no trouble understanding and using its features.

 1Password also has: